mozzarellaV8/agora-marketplace/poisson.md

 p14 <- fread("~/GitHub/agora-data/ag07-2014.csv", stringsAsFactors = T)
 ```

 There are 1018109 observations of 17 variables.
 How can counts of these observations work with the Poisson distribution?
-It's been noted that as lambda gets larger, the Poisson distribute begins to approximate to normal.
+It's been noted that as lambda gets larger, the Poisson distribution begins to approximate to normal.
 A quick look at this:

 ``` {r}
 par(mfrow = c(2, 2), mar = c(8, 8, 8, 8), bty = "l", las = 1)